digital-work-lab/digital-work-lecture/docs/12-ethics_teaching_notes.md

 Today/In practice, justifications for surveillance often include both consequentialist and deontological considerations

-- Utilitarian/consequentialists: Justification for large-scale surveillance: consequentialist appeal to the greater good. (everyone accepts a small inconvenience (privacy) but the company can redue moral hazard dynamics)
+- Utilitarian/consequentialists: Justification for large-scale surveillance: consequentialist appeal to the greater good. (everyone accepts a small inconvenience (privacy) but the company can reduce moral hazard dynamics)
 - Deontologists: resist the justification for overriding the rights of the few by the interest of the many.
 Compelling justifications (judges) and limited scope would be required.

 Cambridge analytica (misusing massive Facebook data in the election)